joelbarreto/cvn/content/en/archives/_index.md

   # background_color_class = "bg-light-green"

 +++
-These are older posts and donor campaigns that have been archived.
+These are all articles from our website that have been archived.